Kindness Project Ideas for Kids: Seeds of Kindness Craftivity

 What is Included in the Seeds of Kindness Spring Craft

 This kindness spring craft includes teacher notes and a list of student-friendly acts of kindness.
-There is a brainstorming page where students can list acts of kindness they are willing to do for their classmates, their families, and their communities.
+There is a brainstorming page where students can list acts of kindness they are willing to perform for their classmates, families, and communities.
 After the activity, students have an opportunity to reflect on why intentionality is important.

 Seeds of Kindness Spring Craft Reflection Tool